+3 class and 3 lab hr/wk, 4 cr.
 Introduction to the anatomy and basic metabolic processes (cellular and organismal) of plants.
 Includes a survey of the evolution of plant diversity and discusses plant life cycles and inheritance.
 Meets a science with lab requirement for non-science majors.
 Serves as background for students in the Horticulture programs.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.
 Offered as needed

-BI200 Principles of Ecology- Field Biology
+BI200 Principles of Ecology - Field Biology

 Emphasizes the broad concepts of ecology in a field setting using natural ecosystems as a model.
 Introduces concepts in the classroom and then examines them in detail using student-collected field data.
 Course may be repeated for a maximum of eight lecture and laboratory credits.
-Prerequisite: BI101 or BI131, either with a grade of C or better; or equivalent course as determined by instructor; or consent of instructor.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher); and completion of BI101 or BI131, or equivalent course as determined by instructor; or consent of instructor.
+(All prerequisite courses must be completed with a grade of C or better.)
 Su